kanishkasah20/Duplicate-Quora-Question-Pairs/README.md

 # Duplicate-Quora-Question-Pairs

-A NLP project to find weather given 2 questions are same are not semantically speaking.
+A NLP project to find weather given 2 questions are same or semantically speaking.

 In Quora Question Pairs you need to identify question pairs that have the same intent